Circular polarization of gravitational waves from magnetorotational supernovae

 \subsection{Simulation code and initial condition}

-We carried out our simulations with the three-dimensional general-relativistic neutrino-radiation ideal MHD code developed by \citet{KurodaT21}.
-The spacetime metric is evolved using the BSSN formulation \citep[see, e.g.,][]{Shibata95,Baumgarte99,Marronetti08} on a fixed Cartesian mesh.
+We carried out our simulations with the 3D GR neutrino-radiation ideal MHD code developed by \citet{KurodaT21}.
+The spacetime metric is evolved using the Baumgarte–Shapiro–Shibata–Nakamura formulation \citep[see, e.g.,][]{Shibata95,Baumgarte99,Marronetti08} on a fixed Cartesian mesh.
 As in \citet{KurodaT21}, the grid resolution is chosen such that the finest level near the center reaches $\Delta x = 458$\,m.
 The computational domain covers a region of $1.5\times10^4$\,km in radius, with 10 nested refinement levels in a 2:1 ratio.
 Each refinement box contains $64^3$ zones.

-\if1 Magnetic fields are advanced with the constrained transport method \citep{evans}, while neutrino transport is handled by a spectral two-moment scheme with M1 closure \citep[cf.][]{Shibata11}.
-The neutrino energy range extends from 1 to 300~MeV, divided into 12 bins, identical to the setup of \citet{KurodaT21}.
-Weak interaction rates in the collision term follow \citet{Kotake18}.
-For the nuclear equation of state, we adopt the SFHo relativistic mean-field EOS \citep{SFH}.
-Additional implementation details are given in \citet{KurodaT16,KurodaT20,KurodaT21}. \fi